msu-cse-outreach/technovation-book/_sources/7-Spotlights/spotlight8.rst

 "Coding Black Females" is a nonprofit organization founded in 2017.
 This organization provides the oportunity for black female deveolpers to network, receive support, and support relationships with regular meetups.

+Think about the questions below:

+1. Did you know about this organization?
+2. What coding organizations do you know about?
+3. What kind of coding organizations would you like to be apart of?

 .. image:: img/codingblackfemales.png
     :width: 400px